 The Carey Group plans to make a CDP Climate disclosure of our FY 2023 performance in 2024

-Validation of our science-based targets would not have been possible without the expertise and support of Trio Energy Group, we thank them for all their hard work.
+Validation of our science-based targets would not have been possible without the expertise and support of Trio Advisory, we thank them for all their hard work.

 We know that this is only the start of our journey to net zero but recognise and take our responsibility seriously.
 Actions are greater than words and we believe this sets out our stall in terms of our beliefs and aspirations in the positive part we will be playing and the impact we will be having now and in the future in our industry.